Agilatech/zetta-htu21d-linux-driver/README.md

 ##Zetta htu21d humidity and temperature sensor driver for Linux

-This driver should work on any Linux platform, but has so far only been tested on BeagleBone Black
+This driver should work on any Linux platform, and has been thoroughly tested on BeagleBone Black

 ###Install
 ```